faizalrf/documentation/Spider.md

 1 row in set (0.741 sec)
 ```

-Now accessing the data from the spider node, retrives the data from both InnoDB `acct_detail_curr` and ColumnStore `acct_detail_hist` tables, this is done in parallel and delivers great performance.
-The data from 2020-05-24 and onwards is actually coming from teh ColumnStore node while the data from April 2020 is from InnoDB, it all works seamlessly with good performance.
+This shows that we are accessing data from the spider node, which retrives the data from both InnoDB `acct_detail_curr` and ColumnStore `acct_detail_hist` tables seamlessly, this is done in parallel and delivers great performance.
+A great usecase for this to archive old data on to a ColumnStore using S3/Object Store storage while still maintaining that data available using the high performance Columnstore engine.

+The data in this example setup from 2020-05-24 and onwards is actually coming from the ColumnStore node while the data from April 2020 is from InnoDB, it all works seamlessly with delivers great performance.

 All the `SELECT`, `UPDATE` and `DELETE` queries work on the Spider table, however, for `INSERT`, we must use the underlying table tables, `acct_detail_curr` or `acct_detail_hist` instead.